 Comparison of the actual business results with the forecasts

-Sales in 2021 grew by 5% in constant currency, thus in line with expectations.
-Excluding estimated COVID-19 effects3, the Fresenius Group would have achieved currency-adjusted sales growth of 5% to 6% in 2021.
+Revenue in fiscal year 2022 increased by 4% in constant currency and was thus in line with the adjusted expectation in July 2022.
+Excluding estimated COVID-19 effects4, the Fresenius Group would have achieved currency-adjusted revenue growth of 4% to 5% in the financial year.

-Currency-adjusted net income2 before special itemsBefore special itemsIn order to measure the operating performance extending over several periods, key performance measures are adjusted by special items, where applicable.
+Currency-adjusted net income2,3 decreased by 10% in fiscal year 2022, in line with the expectation that was adjusted downward for the second time in October 2022.
+Excluding estimated COVID-19 effects, the Fresenius Group would have achieved currency-adjusted net income growth1 before special itemsBefore special itemsIn order to measure the operating performance extending over several periods, key performance measures are adjusted by special items, where applicable.
 Adjusted measures are labelled with “before special items”.
-A reconciliation table is available within the respective quarterly or annual report and presents the composition of special items. increased by 5% in 2021, thus above our expectations.
-Excluding estimated COVID-19 effects3, the Fresenius Group would have achieved a currency-adjusted net income2 growth before special items of 6% to 10%.
+A reconciliation table is available within the respective quarterly or annual report and presents the composition of special items. of -16% to -12%.

 2 Before special items

-For a detailed overview of special items please see the reconciliation tables in chapter Results of operations.
+2 Before special items For a detailed overview of special items please see chapter results of operations

 Estimated COVID-19 effects

 The Fresenius Group was affected by the impact of the COVID-19 pandemic.
-In an environment with direct, but also many indirect effects of COVID-19, it is not possible to provide precise information on the financial impact on the consolidated income statement.
-This applies in particular to the impact of lost revenues and the associated reductions in profitability.
+In an environment with direct, but also many indirect, effects of COVID-19, it is not possible to provide precise information on the financial impact on the consolidated income statement.
+This applies in particular to the impact of lost revenue and the associated reductions in profitability.
 Therefore, the table below shows management’s best estimates.

 |1 Net income attributable to the shareholders of Fresenius SE & Co.
 KGaA|